DarkZife/UE5_projects/README.md

 # Development Environment

 This was made just in UE5, if making the pixel art you could use Photoshop, I also used youtube to learn.
+Artwork is Sunny Land asset pack by Ansimuz-it is listed in the description in the Cobra Code video.

 We used flipbooks, blueprints, and furthur into blueprints about character movement, tilesheets, props, using the camera, and etc.